Alamofire/Alamofire/README.md

 ## Installation

-_The infrastructure and best practices for distributing Swift libraries is currently in flux during this beta period of the language and Xcode... which is to say, the current installation process kinda sucks. _
+_The infrastructure and best practices for distributing Swift libraries is currently in flux... which is to say, the current installation process kinda sucks._

 1. Add Alamofire as a submodule by opening the Terminal, `cd`-ing into your top-level project directory, and entering the command `git submodule add https://github.com/Alamofire/Alamofire.git`
 2. Open the `Alamofire` folder, and drag `Alamofire.xcodeproj` into the file navigator of your Xcode project.